jillwones/mastery-course-notes/README.md

 # mastery-course-notes

-I have already completed the mastery quizzes, so I will use this to go through the lessons again and note down particularly useful / interesting bits.
+Noting down particularly useful / interesting bits.

+Each chapter will have its own readme.md with the notes and extra files will be for in lesson tasks - my answers for the end of chapter quizzes are currently in a private repo.